osu-capstone-afrl/photogrammetry-capture-motion/scripts/README.md

 * **Center** location of the center relative to the robot's base frame in meters.
 * **Frame** or coordinate frame.
 A right-hand-rule reference frame usually described by a homogenous transformation matrix from the robot's base frame.
 * **Homogenous Transformation** a 4x4 matrix encoding rotation and transformation from one coordinate frame to another.
-* **Locator** a unit vector between pointing from one frame to another.
-Used for rotations.
+* **Locator** refers to the part's position relative to the robot's base frame.
 * **Message** a list of position in `[x, y, z]` and orientation in quaternion `[qx, qy, qz, qw]` used by ROS.
 * **Orientation** a rotation matrix, often part of a homogenous transformation.
 * **Path Plan** a [`path_plans.py`](https://github.com/osu-capstone-afrl/photogrammetry-capture-motion/blob/melodic/scripts/path_plans.py) object or the list of messages held in the object's `pose_andorientation` member variable.
-* **Pose** similar to position but usually in the context of a message rather than a homogenous transformation.
+* **Pose** in this code refers exclusively to the combination of a position and orientation needed to describe a frame.
+Poses are formatted into messages for ROS.
 * **Position** abbreviated as posn. a list of `[x, y, z]`, often part of a homogenous transformation.
 * **Rotation** the angle between the robot's x-axis and the part's x-axis in degrees.
 * **Size** maximum dimensions of the part in meters.